Naoman9/Naoman9/README.md

 - 👋 Hi, I’m @Naoman9
 - 👀 I’m interested in Web and Mobiile App Development
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate with experinced Developers
 - 📫 How to reach me with my WhatasApp (+923326264310) and Email (naoman.muhammd@gmail.com)